 Michael directs the identification, establishment, implementation, and monitoring of financial-analysis processes that contribute to the success of revenue cycle efforts on behalf of the clinical departments for the PDC.
 Working with a team of Revenue Managers, he leads the effort to report and track operational performance across the entire spectrum of the clinical enterprise, looking for trends and reporting on areas of weakness that need focused attention.
 Michael also acts as a resource for clinical and operational leadership regarding all aspects of accounts receivable processing and reporting.

 Bill Schiff’s key responsibilities are to oversee the PDC’s multi-specialty affiliated physicians network including responsibility for strategic planning and network development for PDC specialty faculty practice.
 This includes oversight for private practice affiliation activities across the State of North Carolina under various contracting models ranging from private practices, hospital service agreements, and ambulatory asset valuations.
 He also is responsible for the value based strategic initiatives of the PDC and he also serves on the Operations, Physician Credentialing and Payor Strategy Committee’s for Duke Health’s Clinically Integrated Network (Duke Connected Care).

 Geelea manages communications, branding and information dissemination to PDC members, stakeholders, leadership and the public.
-She also provides support for strategic initiatives to advance the vision, mission, values and goals of the PDC.
+She also works closely with leadership to provide support for strategic initiatives to advance the vision, mission, values and goals of the PDC.

 Joe is responsible for the accounting, financial reporting and analysis, budgeting, accounts receivable monitoring, accounts payable, payroll and managing the cash flow for the PDC.
 In addition, he is responsible for the coordination of the annual external audit, preparation of tax returns and for the PDC’s financial policies and procedures, its accounting practices and the maintenance of its fiscal records.